vrypan/DataChain/Whitepaper (Work in Progress).md

 2. If `OCEC(Ci)==OCEC(Dj)`, and `count(C ∩ B) > count(D ∩ B)`, then the next tip is Ci (minimum reorg)
 3. If `OCEC(Ci) == OCEC(Dj)`, and `C ∩ B == D ∩ B`, and `BlockScore(Ci) > BlockScore(Dj)`, then the next tip is Ci (highest BlockScore).

+## Staking

+**Staking amount.** Every miner must stake a small amount of ETH in a smart contract that allows withdrawals after X days (for example, 0.1 ETH, that can be withdrawn after 90 days).
+The onchain event of the deposit must be present in the chain proposed by the miner.

+Hubs accept a block only if the staked amount is above the current staking threshold.

+**Staking Window** (or **window** for short) is the number of blocks BlockScore is calculated over.

+All hubs are initialized with a predefined `window` and `staking amount`, which they adjust as they process new blocks.

+If the last `window` blocks (ex.
+100) were mined by more than `window/5` unique miners, then `window` is adjusted to `window*2` and `staking amount` is also doubled.
+(No onchain change is required, just what the hubs expect as valid value.)

+This means that an attacker that intends to use multiple miners, will need an exponential amount of ETH staked to maintain the attack.

+Correspondingly, if the last `window` blocks were mined by less than `window/5` unique miners, then `window` is halved and so is the `staking amount.

+### Example:

+Let’s say `window=100`, `stake=0.1` and the network has 15 miners.
+An attacker who wants to force their blocks will have to:
+1. Create 5 miners and stake 0.5 for 60 days.
+The best they can do with this is mine the next 5 blocks.
+2. If they increase the number of miners they control (for example add 20 more), then `window` will be adjusted to 200, and the stake will be 0.2.
+So now they need to stake additional 0.2*20 = 4 ETH.
+3. For the next 80 blocks, the additional stake will be 8 ETH and
+4. For the next 160 blocks, the additional stake will be 64 ETH.

+So, in this example, an attacker who wants to mine all the next 265 blocks, will have to stake 76.5 ETH.
+Assuming the network generates one block every 5 seconds, will need 76 ETH to censor the network for 22 minutes, and then it will go back to normal.

+### Censorship by “big” miners
+A miner with privileged access to new messages can try to censor specific messages, or may be obliged to do so.
+Since they have access to messages that other miners are not aware of, they can always create blocks with more messages, and win the next block.

+However, as they fill the chain with more blocks, their blocks get a lower BlockScore (percentage of contributed blocks goes up) which makes it easier for a competing miner to propose a new block that includes the censored messages and has a higher BlockScore, even with fewer messages.